 National Index

-BOTTLE OVENS and KILNS still standing in the UK
+BOTTLE OVENS and KILNS remaining in the UK

-A total of just 98 bottle ovens and kilns, once used for firing ceramics or ceramic materials, are known to exist in some form in the UK.
-We think this is the complete list but there may be others - do please let us know if we have missed any.
-Email address below.
+95 bottle ovens and bottle kilns, once used for firing ceramics or ceramic materials, are known to exist in some form in the UK.

-• Some are in excellent condition having been restored and well cared for.
+• Some are in excellent condition and have been restored and well cared for.

 • Some are open to the public as museums or gift shops.